 6. …or Stop Using Dye Entirely

-Instead of keeping up your blonde color with expensive temporary, permanent, or semi-permanent dyes, you can stock up on (or even make your own!) purple conditioner and apply it in place of a blonde color.
+Instead of keeping up your blonde color with expensive temporary, permanent, or semi-permanent dyes, you can stock up on (or even make your own!) purple conditioner and apply it instead of a blonde color.
 It will serve the same purpose- all blonde color dyes essentially use blue and lavender tones to balance out the natural orange and yellow hues that pull in bleached hair.

 Alternatively, you can quickly make an all-natural bleaching agent using kitchen ingredients (2).